Cristoforo Munari

 His initial training was in Reggio Emilia, his birthplace, and he came under the patronage of Rinaldo d'Este, Duke of Modena.
 He lived in Rome from 1703 to 1706, then moved to Florence, where for about a decade he was attached to the court of the Medici.
-His still life paintings recall those of Evaristo Baschenis; however, the added disarray of porcelain, glass, and foodstuffs suggest the hangover from the jovial surfeit of the Medici court.
+His still life paintings recall those of Evaristo Baschenis; however, the added disarray of porcelain, glass, and foodstuffs suggests the hangover from the jovial surfeit of the Medici court.
 He also painted panoplies and war trophies.
-In 1715 he moved to Pisa, where he worked almost exclusively in art restoration; he died in 1720.
+In 1715, he moved to Pisa, where he worked almost exclusively in art restoration; he died in 1720.

 An exhibition of his paintings took place in 1998 in Reggio Emilia, where it attracted wide attention and was a national success.